Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

 This makes it easier for other maintainers, contributors and users to follow along with what we're doing (and, more importantly, why we're doing it) and means that decisions have a linkable URL.

-All maintainers (and lead maintainer) communication through any medium is bound by [Homebrew's Code of Conduct](https://github.com/Homebrew/.github/blob/HEAD/CODE_OF_CONDUCT.md#code-of-conduct).
+All maintainers (and project leader) communication through any medium is bound by [Homebrew's Code of Conduct](https://github.com/Homebrew/.github/blob/HEAD/CODE_OF_CONDUCT.md#code-of-conduct).
 Abusive behaviour towards other maintainers, contributors or users will not be tolerated; the maintainer will be given a warning and if their behaviour continues they will be removed as a maintainer.

 Maintainers should feel free to pleasantly disagree with the work and decisions of other maintainers.
 Healthy, friendly, technical disagreement between maintainers is actively encouraged and should occur in public on the issue tracker to make the project better.
 Interpersonal issues should be handled privately in Slack, ideally with moderation.
 If work or decisions are insufficiently documented or explained any maintainer or contributor should feel free to ask for clarification.
 No maintainer may ever justify a decision with e.g. "because I say so" or "it was I who did X" alone.
 Off-topic discussions on the issue tracker, [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) and personal attacks are forbidden.